Turhan Sultan: Mehmed's accession

 Ibrahim's behaviour sparked talks of deposing the sultan.
 On 8 August 1648, Ibrahim was dethroned and several days later, he was strangled.
 At the head of the Ottoman Empire stood the child sultan, Mehmed IV.
 With Mehmed's ascendancy, the position of Valide Sultan ("mother of the reigning sultan") should have gone to Turhan.
 However, Turhan was overlooked due to her youth and inexperience.
 Instead, the sultan's grandmother and the previous Valide sultan, Kösem Sultan, was reinstated to this high position.
 Kösem Sultan was a Valide (mother) under two sons, thus having the more experience of the two women.

 However, Turhan turned out to be too ambitious a woman to lose such a high position without a fight.
-In her struggle to become Valide sultan, Turhan was supported by the chief black eunuch in her household and the grand vizier, while Kösem was supported by the Janissary Corps.
+In her struggle to become Valide sultan, Turhan was supported by the chief black eunuch Lala Süleyman Agha in her household and the grand vizier, while Kösem was supported by the Janissary Corps.
 Although, Kösem's position as Valide was seen as the best for the government, the people resented the influence of the Janissaries on the government.

 In this power struggle, Kösem planned to dethrone Mehmed and replace him with Şehzade Süleyman.
 According to one historian, this switching had more to do with replacing an ambitious daughter-in-law with Saliha Dilaşub, who was more easily controlled.
 The plan was unsuccessful as it was reported to Turhan by Meleki Hatun, one of Kösem's slaves.
 As N.M.
 Penzer describes it:

 "[Turhan] Sultan was awakened, and an oath of allegiance was taken to serve and defend the young [Mehmed], who was still but a child.
 The mufti declared by a fetva that [Kösem] must die, and a decree was drawn up by the [grand vizier] and signed by the trembling hand of the young sultan.
 It was now the hour of [Turhan's] triumph, and a search was made in [Kösem's] suite without result.
 At last the wretched old woman was discovered hidden in a clothes-chest and dragged out to her death."

 On the night of 2 September 1651, Kösem Sultan was murdered three years after becoming regent for Mehmed.